danielsollondon/platform-engineering/readme2.md

   * Will not require an understanding of the underlying complexity and options of all the components.
 * But developers need more than just a K8s cluster and namespace for their applications.

-In the next example we will use this as a shared App cluster and deploy a cloud native app with a full app environment in Azure.
+In the next [section](readme3.md) we will use this as a shared App cluster and deploy a cloud native app with a full app environment in Azure.